Boot process for a Mac with Apple silicon

 The chip executes code from the Boot ROM in the first step in the chain of trust. macOS secure boot on a Mac with Apple silicon verifies not only the operating system code itself, but also the security policies and even kexts (supported, though not recommended) configured by authorized users.

-When LLB is launched, it then verifies the signatures and loads system-paired firmware for intra-SoC cores such as the storage, display, system management, and Thunderbolt controllers.
+When LLB (which stands for Low Level Bootstrap) is launched, it then verifies the signatures and loads system-paired firmware for intra-SoC cores such as the storage, display, system management, and Thunderbolt controllers.
 LLB is also responsible for loading the LocalPolicy, which is a file signed by the Secure Enclave Processor.
 The LocalPolicy file describes the configuration that the user has chosen for the system boot and runtime security policies.
-The LocalPolicy has the same data structure format as all other boot objects, but it’s signed locally by a private key that’s available only within a particular machine’s Secure Enclave instead of being signed by a central Apple server (like software updates).
+The LocalPolicy has the same data structure format as all other boot objects, but it’s signed locally by a private key that’s available only within a particular computer’s Secure Enclave instead of being signed by a central Apple server (like software updates).

 The LocalPolicy file captures whether the operating system is configured for Full, Reduced, or Permissive security.